ansys/pystk/doc/source/api/ansys/stk/core/vgt/ISpatialAnalysisToolVolumeCalcFactory.rst

 ISpatialAnalysisToolVolumeCalcFactory
 =====================================

-.. py:class:: ISpatialAnalysisToolVolumeCalcFactory
+.. py:class:: ansys.stk.core.vgt.ISpatialAnalysisToolVolumeCalcFactory

    object

    The factory is used to create instances of volume calcs.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ISpatialAnalysisToolVolumeCalcFactory

 Overview
 --------